patrickkim122/CrypDough/README.md

 - Packages used include TA-Lib (Technical Analysis of stocks) and websocket/json, as well as a Binance wrapper package.

 Through the use of this code, with a starting amount of $100 AUD and start time of 01/01/2024, Smart CrypDough traded INJUSDT with a profit of $30, including commission fees.

+Note:
+All of the Python functionality was done on a legacy version (Python 3.7) due to the outdated Binance package.
+All package installs can be found in patri/pyenv.